brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-04.md

 injuries of his own, a gash across the face that had nearly taken his left eye being the worst of it, but came out of the fight relatively well considering.
-The healers cleaned and bandaged his wounds at the same time they had tended to Blackbone, the beta refusing to be separated from his alpha.*
+The healers cleaned and bandaged his wounds at the same time they had tended to Blackbone, the beta refusing to be separated from his alpha.\[^66-1]

 Harry had watched it all nervously from across the room.
 Luna had come with him, sitting him down on an empty pallet, and tended to the cuts and bruises